iviviano/Algorithms/Grading/HW4.md

 Implementation Notes:
 - An association list is a list of 2-element lists.
 So, `weigh` and `heaviest` did not need to check if elements of `bags` were empty.
 - The `cond` in your `fold` lambda of `child-sum` is unnecessary, since we don't create trees with empty children.
-Similarly, all of the `empty-tree?` cases in your `fold`
+Similarly, all of the `empty-tree?` cases in your `fold` lambdas will never run.
+-

 Testing Notes: